Awizp/nike-landingPage/README.md

 # Nike landing page

 * Used react and tailwind css to create this landing page mainly focus on practicing tailwind with responsive websites.
+* Got the design from "JavaScript Mastery" youtube channel

 * Used technologies:
  1. React with Vite
  2. Tailwind css

 * Learned practices:
 1. Learned how to use tailwind in various responsive sites